ycas/ycas.github.io/ycas/content/Laser.md

     id="ClassicRock" text1="Laser Classic Rock"
     desc="Take a laser trip through time with some of the best classic rock songs of all time.
 Laser Classic Rock has a little something for everyone who grew up or wishes they grew up during the evolution of rock and roll." text2="28 minutes" text3="2012" text4="Rock"
-    list="Twist and Shout - The Beatles,We will rock you - queen,Brick 2 - Pink Floyd,People are strange - The Doors,Tom Sawyer - RUSH,Walk This Way - Aerosmith,Back in Black - AC/DC,Purple Haze - Jimi Hendrix,Good Times, Bad Times - Led Zeppelin" >}}
+    list="Twist and Shout - The Beatles,We will rock you - queen,Brick 2 - Pink Floyd,People are strange - The Doors,Tom Sawyer - RUSH,Walk This Way - Aerosmith,Back in Black - AC/DC,Purple Haze - Jimi Hendrix,Good Times Bad Times - Led Zeppelin" >}}
     <p style="text-align:right;"><a href="#top">Back to Top</a> </p>
 </div>